Ziad-I/GSOC-24-Web-UI-Integration-for-Bonsai/README.md

 ## Week 1 (June 6th to June 11th)

-- Implemented a simple websocket server inside blenderbim.
+- Implemented a simple websocket server inside Blenderbim.
 - IFC file name is sent to the web browser.

 ## Week 2 (June 12th to June 18)

 - Create a new Web Module/Core/Tool for anything web UI related.
-- Create a new Blender Panel for starting/connecting/killing logic for web UI on user-specified port.
+- Create a new Blender Panel to start/connect/kill logic for web UI on a user-specified port.
-- Moved websocket server from inside blenderbim into its own python module that is run as a subprocess.
+- Moved websocket server from inside Blenderbim into its Python module run as a subprocess.
 - Implemented starting/connecting/communicating/killing logic for the web UI within BlenderBim.

 Merged in [PR #4885](https://github.com/IfcOpenShell/IfcOpenShell/pull/4885#issuecomment-2175543797)